elliotrock/poc-kafka-sql-registry/readme.md

 4. `make play`
 To POST the bets to the rest-proxy.
 There are two batches of bets here to demostrate how kafka works when it batches a chunk of events into a stream.

-6. In your browser Vview the postgres database via [adminer]  http://localhost:8080/  Password: `example` User: `postgres`
+6. In your browser Vview the postgres database via [adminer]  http://localhost:8080/  System: `PostgeSQL` Password: `example` User: `postgres`

 5. Optional  `make cli`
 To start the ksqlDB CLI.
 Open a new terminal window for this.